realmicu/minetest-micupack/README.md

     and Biogas consumption.
 While functionally identical to its predecessor, it supports stack pulling from output tray as well (can be paired with High Perf Pusher).

+  - **Compactor**

+    Heavy press with heating, compacting and cooling functions that can compress stone-like resources into very dense and hard materials, like obsidian.
+Default recipes include converting cobble and compressed gravel to obsidian, flint to obsidian shards and coal blocks to diamonds.
+Machine consumes Biogas for heating/compacting and Ice for rapid cooling.
+    Custom recipes can be added via API function.

   Planned:

-  - High Temperature Compressor - advanced machine to convert (albeit slowly) stone (or compressed gravel) to obsidian and coal block to diamonds; it will require water supplied either via buckets, through pipes (like freezer) or ice cubes(!) and a decent amount of Biogas
+  - Biogas Torch - Biogas-powered replacement for standard torch (source of light)